Skip to content

 }

-You just need to add path of .sstest file to SeSNUnitTest attribute.
-If you add code via snippet in standard SeSNUnit Test project you will have two TestSeS methods, so don’t forget to change the name of one of them.
+You just need to add the path of the .sstest file to the SeSNUnitTest attribute.
+If you add code via the snippet in a standard SeSNUnit Test project, you will have two TestSeS methods, so remember to change the name of one of them.